idevadwi/tamiya-laravel-app/README.md

 DELETE RACER IN TEAM DONE
 IF RACER DELETED, ALSO DELETE CARD DONE
 IN TEAM, SHOW DIALOG TO MODIFY RACER(NAME & CARD)

+select racer from team to participated in tournament so we can use existing team, but each tournament, team can select different racers